Q: I can’t see my Link device in the console. Where can I find it?

 Q: How do I configure Link for Static IP addressing?

-Instructions for setting up Static IP addressing can be found in the Link Quick Start guide.
+Instructions for setting up Static IP addressing can be found in the Link HD Quick Start and Link UHD Quick Start guides.

 Q: I have set up my device for Static IP addressing but when I go to the default GUI address I get an error page.
 How can I fix this?